Coupled-wire construction of non-Abelian higher-order topological phases: Topological invariants and phase diagram

 \section{Topological invariants and phase diagram}

-This section first introduces the topological characterization for each of our 1D subsystems that make up the 2D lattice model $H$.
-We obtain the topological invariants, edge states and bulk-edge correspondence for both $H_x$ and $H_y$.
-Building on these, we define the hybridized topological invariants for our 2D model and obtain its phase diagram, which shows a rich set of non-Abelian HOTPs.
+This section first introduces the topological characterization for each of our 1D subsystems that make up the 2D minimal lattice model $H$.
+We obtain the topological invariants, edge modes, and bulk-edge correspondence for both subsystems $H_x$ and $H_y$.
+Building on these, we define the hybridized topological invariants for our 2D model and obtain its phase diagram, which shows a rich set of non-Abelian SOTPs.